Cuban-Style Pork Tenderloin

 Did you know that pork tenderloin is as lean as boneless, skinless chicken breast and has just as much protein?
 FACT.
 Check these stats:

 If you're suffering from "chicken fatigue" and literally cannot cook or eat another boneless, skinless chicken breast, it's definitely time to shake things up and get some variety in your protein game!

 This Cuban-Style Pork Tenderloin starts with a simple marinade of citrus, garlic, and spices.
-The pork needs at least 8 hours to marinade and it's simple enough to throw together in the mornings before you go to work.
-What a great plan: to have pork marinating all day, so that when you come home from work and/or the gym, dinner can be ready in under 30 minutes!
+The pork needs at least 8 hours to marinate and it's simple enough to throw together in the morning before you go to work.
+What a great plan: have protein marinating all day, so that when you come home from work and/or the gym, dinner can be ready in under 30 minutes!

 Those are my kind of meals, baby:)

 1/4 c. orange juice

 1 tsp. cumin

 1 tsp. oregano